 DELETE FROM wp_comments WHERE comment_type = 'pingback'; DELETE FROM wp_comments WHERE comment_type = 'trackback';

-Similarly, WordPress themes also store data in the database and it stays inside your tables even when you switch to another theme.
-Therefore, it is important to track these tables and remove them when necessary either by using phpMyAdmin or a plugin such as WP-DBmanager.
+Similarly, WordPress themes also store data in the database, which stays inside your tables even when you switch to another theme.
+Therefore, it is important to track these tables and remove them when necessary, either by using phpMyAdmin or a plugin such as WP-DBmanager.

-When it comes to WordPress, many complex tasks can easily be done by using a plugin.
-A number of free and paid WordPress database optimization plugins are available online.
+When it comes to WordPress, complex tasks can easily be done using a plugin.
+Many free and paid WordPress database optimization plugins are available online.
 I recommend the following two plugins that can be used to optimize WordPress databases.

 – Breeze WordPress Plugin